 For four years I worked as the Director for the Jewish Community Center’s Children’s School of Art, where I supervised and directed the summer arts programs and after school art classes.
 I was also fortunate to have the experience of being part of the Shlenker School Faculty teaching art.

 I am currently the art teacher at Herod Elementary School-the most awesome,rockin Elementary School ever!
-I also teach art for Temple Emanu El Sunday School.

 I love working with children and adults of all ages.
 It invigorates my creative self, and is always interesting and exciting!
 I am continually learning and growing from the experience of teaching art to children and adults.